ModelEarth/community/start/dataset/icons/README.md

-## Sector Categories
+# NAICS Main Category Icons

-Organize sectors under [parent categories](../) and display icons for each of 20, plus the following: Recycling, Bioproducts, Clean Energy, and Local Products.
+Organize sectors under [parent categories](../) and display icons for each of the <a href="https://www.cdc.gov/niosh/topics/coding/more.html">20 main categories</a>, plus the following: Recycling, Bioproducts, Clean Energy, and Local Products.

 <!-- Font Awesome
 Add [Font Awesome Icons](https://fontawesome.com/).
 Example with Javascript tag: